supposedly/booksy/spec/d+ds.md

 ### COLOR SCHEME ###
    >> The default is just an amalgam of greys, but I hope in the future to allow libraries
-      to choose two or three of their own colors; to match their school's team colors, for an example.
-Colors should not NOT be jarring or overly-contrasting in any way, since the foremost goal is of course readability.
+      to choose two or three of their own colors; to match their school's team colors, for instance... colors should not NOT be jarring or overly-contrasting in any way, since the foremost goal is of course readability.

 __[CONCEPTS]__